 What is Asari no Sakamushi?

-How to clean clams of sand
+How to clean clams to remove sand

 Step 1